Storybook

 1

-Console Do Not Track, but the project has
+, but the project has

-very low traction.
+low traction.
 But even that just misses the point:

 Don’t make me opt out

-Don’t make me opt out.
-Don’t make me opt out.
-Ask for my consent.
-We are all software developers, we serve humanity.
-The more we do sudden and surprising things, the more we betray the trust of our users.
-There are developers working behind corporate firewalls.
-Some companies do not like it when tools are very chatty and could potentially leak corporate secrets.
+Writing software means providing a service to society.
+The more developers do sudden and surprising things, the more developers betray the trust of their users.
+Some developers work behind corporate firewalls.
+Some companies don’t like it when tools are chatty and may leak corporate secrets.

 Don’t fire telemetry pings and then tell the user “oh, btw, u can opt out of this?
-OK?”, buried among 100 other install and setup log messages.
+OK? ,” buried among 100 other install and setup log messages.

-[…] a component of a system should behave in a way that most users will expect it to behave, and therefore not astonish or surprise users.
+[…] a component of a system should behave in a way that most users will expect it to behave, and […] not astonish or surprise users.
 Except for privacy violations, then bless your heart.

-There is no informed consent going on here.
+There’s no informed consent going on here.
 Informed consent is one of the cornerstones of privacy law.

 Summary